 January 26th, 2018

-Like many people, the first thing I do after hopping in the car and starting the ignition is to check the radio station, skip ‘snooze FM’ and get some tunes going – because let’s face it, car rides just aren’t that fun without music.
+Like many people, the first thing we do after hopping in the car and starting the ignition is to check the radio station, skip ‘snooze FM’ and get some tunes going – because let’s face it, car rides just aren’t that fun without music.
 However, with the rise in technology and successful companies like Spotify, Pandora and Apple Music, how many people still listen to the good, old fashioned radio?
 And if they do, how effective is advertising on it?

-I guess I’ve never really thought about it, but when dissecting a radio advert, it’s a lot deeper than you originally think.
+We’ve never really thought about it, but when dissecting a radio advert, it’s a lot deeper than you originally think.
 Top line – you’re listening to somebody speak on the radio.
 However, the advertiser is actually attempting to sell you something that you cannot see, touch or taste.
 They’re asking people to immerse themselves into just audio, using their imagination.
 Which pen to paper, isn’t an easy task.
 If successful it can become a very powerful form, the advert is basically establishing a brand in the listeners conscious by tapping into their subconscious.
 Campaign revealed that radio is 20% more effective at building brands than other mediums.

 Radio ads reach enormous listening numbers, last year it was recorded that Heart FM received 8.96 million listeners a week – that’s almost double the number of recorded viewers watching X-Factor on a Saturday night.
 Studies show it’s not just Generation X that listen to the radio, but a wide spread of cultural generations ranging from the baby boomers right through to the millennials.
 Perhaps we should reconsider this medium of advertising on a more serious note, rather than the “we have left-over budget, let’s just do a quick radio ad” way of thinking?